Efficient in-situ generation of photon-memory entanglement in a nonlinear cavity

 Further, our analysis indicates that there is no special utility in achieving impedance matching (i.e. $\sC=1$): we thus conclude that fine tuning to reach this matching is not required.
 To be more specific, we quantify the performance of our protocol by the entanglement rate $\sE_R$, which is the total amount of photon-memory entanglement generated in all frequency modes per unit time \cite{2016NJPh...18f3022J, Zhong:2020fp}:

-Here $\tau_{\textrm{pump}}$ is the pump time, and $\sE_F(\w)$ is the entanglement of formation of the frequency mode at $\w$, which can be computed exactly as the output state is Gaussian and balanced \cite{2017PhRvA..96f2338T}.
-We note that the entanglement of each mode can be directly summed because the total system output state is a tensor product of each frequency mode state.
+We note that the entanglement between modes with different frequencies is negligible as long as $\tau_{\textrm{pump}} \gg 1/\kappa, 1/\Gamma$ \cite{zhuang2018distributed}.
+We account for the entanglement of each frequency mode at $\w$ by entanglement of formation $\sE_F(\w)$ because it has clear operational meaning and can be computed exactly for our output state that is Gaussian and balanced.
 Our choice of $\sE_R$ as entanglement quantifier is advantageous as it does more than account for the entanglement associated with single excitations: contributions from vacuum and highly excited states are also fully included.
-Furthermore, it represents the device's maximum performance in entanglement generation for a fixed choice of system parameters, i.e.~any post-selection or non-Gaussian process cannot improve the rate of entanglement generation.
+Furthermore, it represents the device's maximum performance in entanglement generation for a fixed choice of system parameters, i.e. any post-selection or non-Gaussian process cannot improve the rate of entanglement generation.

 Fig.~\ref{fig:ER}(a) plots the memory-idler entanglement rate $\sE_R$ as a function of both the atomic ensemble linewidth and the ensemble-cavity coupling.
 For maximizing $\sE_R$, it is clear that impedance matching is neither necessary nor universally optimal.
 We also observe that around the regime of maximum performance, the value of $\sE_R$ is robust against order-unity changes in system parameters.
 This is ultimately because the memory captures the entangled photon directly from the signal cavity, a process that can occur efficiently without the fine tuning that would be required if instead photons had to be captured from a waveguide.